 Of course, Jesus' close followers and the early church clearly understood this.
 Circumcision was entirely forbidden in the newly formed church, and it remained this way for all of Christian history, until some uninformed parents in the U.S. started cutting their boys in the 20th century (at the urging of Kellogg and Graham to 'cleanse' and 'purify' boys and men).
 Genital cutting was such a grave offense, in fact, that if someone did cut their baby, they would be ex-communicated from the church.
 At some points and places in Christian history, if a mother did not protect her infant boy from genital harm, she was deemed guilty on several accounts (against her child and against the church) and was subject to stoning.

-I thought many of the responses this tshirt brought about were interesting, so am posting here as an opportunity for more sharing.
+We thought many of the responses this tshirt brought about were interesting, so are sharing here as an opportunity for further exploration of the topic.

 To obtain ample information regarding the place of genital cutting (or lack thereof) in religious practices throughout history, these books are a great place to start: